devnull-cz/c-prog-lang/modules/goto.md

 	return (ret);
 }

-The good thing is that you clean-up at one common place.
-If there is something new that needs to be cleaned up after the code is enhanced, you add it to the clean-up section.
-In the former example, you would have to check all error paths and add it there one by one.
+The good thing is that you clean up at one common place, at the end of the function.
+If there is something new that needs to be cleaned up after the code is enhanced, you just add it to the clean-up section.
+In the former example, you would have to check all error paths and modify those one by one.

 We definitely support reasonable use of `goto` for the clean-up.
 If used wisely it leads to cleaner code and saves lots of intentation.
 Also note that